The Average Cost of a Jacuzzi Bath Remodel—and How to Save

 • Installation: Setting the tub, connecting all systems, and making sure everything is watertight and up to code.

-• Finishing: Re-tiling, waterproofing, and restoring the bathroom to a polished, finished state.
+• Finishing: Re-tiling, waterproofing, and restoring the bathroom to a polished state.

-Under no circumstances should most people trying a “DIY” installation as a way to cut down on remodeling costs.
-Take note: Jacuzzi tubs require specialized installation.
+Under no circumstances should most people try a "DIY" installation as a way to cut down on remodeling costs.
+Jacuzzi tubs require specialized installation.
 Mistakes can lead to leaks, electrical hazards, or even structural issues.
-Professional installers know how to handle the weight, the wiring, and the waterproofing—saving you from costly repairs down the line.
+Professional installers know how to handle the wiring and the weight, saving you from costly repairs down the line.
+The one narrow exception is a like-for-like swap where an existing Jacuzzi is being replaced with a similar model and no plumbing, electrical, or structural changes are needed.
+Anything beyond that should go to a pro.

 Bring Your Dream Bathroom to Life